WordProof Timestamp Records WordPress Content on Blockchain

 We installed plugin version 0.6.3, released on June 4th.
 Thanks to feedback from other beta testers, it already includes a built-in wizard that guides new blockchain users to easily create a blockchain account and private key wallet.
 The major plug-in changes made as a result of testing have been improvements to the user interface (UI) and user experience (UX) during installation and timestamping.

 We used the wizard to set up a free account with a 12-character alphanumeric name on the Telos blockchain, a sister chain of EOS.
-We carefully saved the 4 keys created in a password vault and a fireproof safe for backup.
+We carefully saved the 4 keys created in the LastPass password vault and a Sentry fireproof safe for backup.

 Special thanks to the Telos Foundation for co-funding a first version of WordProof via their Worker Proposal System.